Walsh-Floquet Theory of Periodic Kick Drives

-In writing the operator $\bar{Q}$ in the Walsh basis, one needs to handle the derivative operator with care; on a piecewise-constant basis, the derivative is not necessarily equal to the generator of continuous time translations as it is for a continuous basis.
-In the Walsh basis, the derivative is not the generator of translations for finite $N$, as becomes evident from their different spectra.
-The resolution is to explicitly treat the object $\partial_t$ in Eq.~\eqref{eqn:Qmatrix} as the generator of time translations.
+To instead write the operator $\bar{Q}$ in the Walsh basis, one needs to handle the derivative operator with care; on a piecewise-constant basis, the derivative is not necessarily equal to the generator of continuous time translations as it is for a continuous basis.
+Indeed, in the Walsh basis, the derivative is not the generator of translations for finite $N$, as becomes evident from their different spectra.
+However, the translation generator, $\hat{G}$, defined thoroughly in the Supplementary Material, agrees exactly with the truncated spectrum of the derivative for any $N$.
+Hence, in the Walsh basis, $\hat{G}$ is used in place of the derivative in Eq.~\eqref{eqn:Qmatrix}; in the extended space associated with the Walsh basis, Eq.~\ref{eqn:Qmatrix} reads as $\bar{Q}=H-i\hat{G}$.
+Properties of $\hat{G}$ in the Walsh basis, such as its block-diagonality, and truncation of the frequency lattice are discussed further in the Supplementary Material.

-In Fig.~\ref{fig:Qmatrix}(a), we show the time translation generator, $\partial_t$, in blue in the Walsh basis.
-In contrast to the Fourier basis, it is block diagonal in natural ordering, but with relatively sparse blocks.
-The symmetry operation corresponding to the blocks acts on sets of Walsh functions with the same smallest unit cell such that translations permute between these subsets.
-The spectrum for $\partial_t$ calculated in this manner agrees exactly with that in the Fourier basis at any finite truncation.